SubnauticaNitrox/Nitrox/CONTRIBUTING.md

 - Use `Optional<T>` for explicit nullable types.
 - Use strict access modifiers where possible, and mark immutable variables wherever appropriate (`const`, `readonly` or `static readonly`, depending on the usecase).
 - Remove `private set;` from properties if these are only assigned in the constructor.
+- Assign simple data types (that do not require arguments) at declaration rather than in the constructor (such as `private readonly List<int> someList = new List<int>();`, instead of putting the `new` part in the constructor).

 Again, consistency is key!
 If you're unsure, look at the rest of the code!

 ### Safe guidelines
 When retrieving data from the game, use `Validate.NotNull` or similar where possible.
 Subnautica is still heavily under development, and things *will* change.
 Defensive coding standards help identify and fix these changes more easily.
+To reduce redundant if sturctures, there are several helper functions that combine a certain retrieval function with a `Validation` check - it's recommended to use these.
+For example `GameObject.RequireComponent` and `GuidHelper.RequireObjectFrom`.
+In case of `Optional<T>` return types, these are unwrapped for you as well, saving the redundant checks *and* unwrapping.

 ### Help your fellow developers!
 If code (especially patches that touch game internals) is/are not immediately clear, add a comment explaining the situation.
 This goes a long way, as you're basically presenting an overview of the research you did in the game code.
 And it helps others to figure out what's supposed to happen, in case the game changes and the patch is not functioning properly anymore.

+### General OO(P) concepts
+... such as "low coupling" and "high coherency", which basically means that you should try to reduce interaction between different pieces of code (classes) as much as possible (low coupling), and make sure that these pieces of code (classes) do the thing they are meant to do, and nothing else (high coherency).
+This goes a long way in code maintainability; less spaghetti code is always better :wink:
+Also in this case, keep common sense in mind: if you're constantly accessing a lot of fields and methods of another class, consider tucking it away in a method in that class.

 ## Git workflow
 ### Git help